junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Cas!
 Where are you?*

-Castiel struggles to keep his consciousness converge back together.
+Castiel struggles to make his consciousness converge back together.

-He's about floating into the empty space outside the universe now, but if he really focus, maybe there's still a small chance he can pass by Heaven.
+He's about floating into the empty space outside the universe now, but if he really focuses, maybe there's still a small chance he can pass by Heaven.

-Maybe, if he tries really, really hard, he can see Dean in the Heaven one last time.
+Maybe, if he tries really, really hard, he can see Dean in Heaven one last time.

 So he tries.

 <br>

 The bunker in Heaven is almost exactly like the bunker on Earth.
-Dean wonders if it's created by his memory or some angels being appreciated enough to build it for them.
+Dean wonders if it's created by his memory or if some angels are appreciative enough to build it for them.

 He parks the Impala in the garage and rushes up the stairs.